cwi-dis/igor/igor/std-plugins/readme.md

 ### device

 Low level API to add devices and their capabilities and secret keys, and allow devices to call certain actions.
-User interface is provided by `/devices.html`.
+User interface is provided.
 ### dhcp

 Queries database of DHCP server on local machine and stores all active dhcp leases.
 See [dhcp/readme.md](dhcp/readme.md) for details.